julescournut/Dispeak/README.md

 * Developped on Codeanywhere => Container Ubuntu Rails & JS

 # How to run ?
+cd "path/to/project"

+rake db:migrate

-./start.sh (change default port in it aswell )
+./start.sh (change default port in it aswell )   OR   rails s   (if your system can run app on port 3000)